leo1394/enhanced_change_notifier/README.md

 Enhanced ChangeNotifiers introduce three new features in addition to all existing ChangeNotifier capabilities in Flutter Core:

-- target: notifies listeners at the moment a specified property changes.
+- `target`: notifies listeners at the moment a specified property changes.
-- once: notifies listeners only once at the moment of a change.
+- `once`: notifies listeners only once at the moment of a change.
-- immediate: allows notifications to be sent immediately after a listener is registered and upon subsequent changes.
+- `immediate`: allows notifications to be sent immediately after a listener is registered and upon subsequent changes.

 ## Platform Support